Psychonauts in the Rhombus of Ruin

-Psychonauts in the Rhombus of Ruin is a first-person virtual reality adventure game developed by Double Fine Productions on the PlayStation 4 and Microsoft Windows for the HTC Vive and Oculus Rift.
-Released in 2017 on PS4 and on PC the following year, the game's story bridges the events between Psychonauts and Psychonauts 2.
+Psychonauts in the Rhombus of Ruin is a virtual reality adventure game developed and published by Double Fine Productions.
+It was released for the PlayStation 4 through PlayStation VR in February 2017 and on Microsoft Windows in April 2018.
+The game's story bridges the events between Psychonauts and Psychonauts 2.

 Gameplay

 Unlike the original Psychonauts, Psychonauts in the Rhombus of Ruin is not a 3D platformer, but instead a first-person puzzle-focused game similar to a point-and-click adventure.
 As Raz, the player always remains in a seated position, and may interact with characters and objects in the world using his psychic powers such as telekinesis and pyrokinesis.
 While many VR games have utilized a "blink teleportation" mechanic to allow players to travel in the virtual world, Psychonauts in the Rhombus of Ruin instead requires the player to use Raz's clairvoyance ability to see the world from the perspectives of the other characters in the scene (who also remain seated throughout).
 These mechanics are used to solve puzzles to gain information and trigger events which further the plot and advance the game.